Renée Baillargeon

-Renée Baillargeon ([ʁəne bajaʁʒɔ̃]; born 1954) is an Alumni Distinguished Professor of Psychology at the University of Illinois Urbana-Champaign.
-Baillargeon specializes in the development of cognition in infancy.
+Renée Baillargeon ([ʁəne bajaʁʒɔ̃]; born 1954) is a Canadian American research psychologist.
+A distinguished professor of Psychology at the University of Illinois Urbana-Champaign, Baillargeon specializes in the development of cognition in infancy.
+Educated at McGill University and the University of Pennsylvania, Baillargeon is the recipient of the American Psychological Association's Boyd R. McCandless Young Scientist Award.

-Life & career
+Life and career

 Born in Quebec, Canada, Baillargeon is the third child of French-Canadian parents.
 She is best known for her research showing that infants have an intuitive awareness of physical laws such as solidity, containment, and occlusion at a young age.
 However, her research interests encompass a variety of issues in causal reasoning, focusing not only on the physical but also the psychological, sociomoral, and biological domains.
 Baillargeon received a B.A. in Psychology from McGill University in 1975 and a Ph.D. in Psychology from the University of Pennsylvania in 1981 under the supervision of Rochel Gelman and Elizabeth Spelke.
 Subsequently, from 1981 to 1982, Baillargeon completed a postdoctoral fellowship at MIT under the supervision of Susan Carey.
 She received her first academic appointment at the University of Texas at Austin in 1982, a year later she moved to the University of Illinois where she has remained since.